Support for Tot Lot

 The City is committed to providing and enhancing connectivity to other amenities of the Park and within close proximity to the Paint Creek Trail.
 This project will not be possible without the support of grants, therefore, we ask if you would please submit letters of support to firstname.lastname@example.org.

-Support letters must be received by March 16, 2020.
-A Public Hearing will be held regarding the Tot Lot on March 23, 2020.
+Support letters must be received by June 30, 2020.
 A Sample Letter of Support is provided below.
 This project has the potential to become a jewel in our community, help us make it come to fruition!

 Park Bathrooms Closed for Season